 Pioneer Park Restroom Renovation

 The Pioneer Park Restrooms are getting an upgrade.
 Starting in April 2023, the restrooms will be closed for renovations.
 These renovations will contain brand-new exterior and interior features, including two family restrooms.
 Once completed, the new restrooms will look fresh and inviting, and be able to meet the demands of the park.
-Construction is anticipated in the Spring, with completion in the Fall of 2023.
+Construction is anticipated in the Spring, with completion in the Winter of 2023.
 The following page contains information on the project and updates.

 March 2023 – A contract with Neely Construction has been approved by City Council.
 Staff anticipates issuing a Notice to Proceed on March 10, with an anticipated construction start date in the spring.